Maintaining Eye Health

 AREDS and AREDS2

-The AREDS and AREDS2 studies examined individuals with intermediate dry AMD and found that certain nutrients helped reduce the risk of progression to advanced AMD.
-There was an original formulation from the AREDS study that included vitamin C, vitamin E, beta-carotene, zinc oxide, and cupric oxide; however, the AREDS2 study yielded some information that led to modifications of the suggested nutrients.7
+The AREDS and AREDS2 studies examined people with intermediate dry AMD and found that certain nutrients helped reduce the risk of progression to advanced AMD.
+There was an original formulation from the AREDS study that included vitamin C, vitamin E, beta-carotene, zinc oxide, and cupric oxide.
+However, the AREDS2 study yielded some information that led to modifications of the suggested nutrients.7

 AREDS2 formulation